lyssieth/Opportunity/Magic/Elements/README.md

 'Opposite' elements don't affect the affinity of the 'opposite'

+## Combinations and Interactions

+Elements can be combined, and they will interact to enhance or change the effect.
+Almost all elements can combine, even elements which would oppose each other, though one would need great affinity and control to combine opposing elements.

 ## Elements List

 These are in the format of: `Element (potential usages/capabilities)`